 - RELAX & REST EASY - High quality memory foam creates the best contour pillow design allowing your face and head to rest comfortably whether you sleep on your side, back, or stomach.

-- PATENT PENDING NEW DESIGN - You Spoke, We Listened!
+- PATENTED NEW DESIGN - You Spoke, We Listened!
 Rotate Our 2nd Generation Pillow For Ultimate Comfort.
-Our Patent Pending design offers 2 Levels of Thickness & Comfort Means Whether You're Large Or Small, You'll have the perfect night's rest.
+Our Patented design offers 2 Levels of Thickness & Comfort Means Whether You're Large Or Small, You'll have the perfect night's rest.
+US Patent Registration No. D856,707

 - INVEST IN YOUR REST - Restless nights?
 No more!
 Wake Up Refreshed, Energized, and Sleep Easier!
 Other Pillows Wont Cut It!